Foofaraw/prympt/README.md

     print(response.title)      # Expected output: A one-line title for the review. print(response.sentiment)  # Expected output: A sentiment score between -1 and 1.

+Alternatively, you can also retrieve a string representation from the prompt, call the llm with any procedure, and parse it with a `Response` object:

+    from litellm import completion
+    from prympt import Respose

+    # Use any method you need to obtain the LLM's response to the prompt
+    prompt_str = prompt(movie_review).to_string()

+    text_response = completion(messages=[dict(role="user", content=prompt_str)]).choices[0].message.content

+    # Create and use Response object from the LLM's response
+    response = Response(text_response)

+    print(response.title)      # Expected output: A one-line title for the review. print(response.sentiment)  # Expected output: A sentiment score between -1 and 1.

 To summarize, the package provides these main functionalities:

 - **Dynamic Prompt Composition:** Leverage enhanced [Jinja2](https://jinja.palletsprojects.com/) templating to easily substitute variables, iterate over collections.